alexschmid3/15.S60_2023/8_hpc_and_efficiency/README.md

 If you're using **Windows**, there are many options for access.
 The simplest is to open Git Bash (see pre-assignment 1),  type `ssh <kerberos_user_name>@eosloan.mit.edu` into the terminal and enter your password.
 If you're more comfortable with graphical interfaces than command line, you can also download [MobaXterm](https://engaging-web.mit.edu/eofe-wiki/logging_in/ssh/windows/), as recommended by the Engaging Admin.
 In class, we'll use Git Bash for consistency, but I'll mention MobaXterm as well!

-Once you've logged into Engaging, check to ensure you can run the following commands (don't worry if you don't understand what we're doing here - we'll discuss during the session):
+Once you've logged into Engaging, you will be on the login node, so your terminal will say `[username@eosloan ~]$`.
+Check to ensure you can run the following commands (don't worry if you don't understand what we're doing here - we'll discuss during the session):

 1. ```srun --pty --partition=sched_any_quicktest --cpus-per-task=1 --mem=2G bash```  (Note: it may take a while before you are allocated resources depending on how busy the cluster is)
 2. Once you have been allocated resources, your terminal will display `[username@node029 ~]$` or some other node number.
-We can then proceed to load some software modules.
+We can now load some software modules.
 3. ```module load julia/1.7.3```
 4. ```module load gurobi/8.1.1```
 5. ```julia``` (At this point, a Julia session will open)